 The Age Of Innocence starts with Newland Archer, rich boy heir to one of New York City’s “best” families, all set to marry the naive pretty-young-thing May Welland.
 Newland’s at the opera, fantasising about how wonderful his upper-crust life is going to be… until his fiance’s beautiful cousin, the Countess Ellen Olenska, shows up, and it all goes straight to hell.

-The Countess is “exotic” and “worldly” (the number of euphemisms they all find for “slutty” is amazing), everything Newland’s fiance is not.
+The Countess is “exotic” and “worldly” (the number of euphemisms Wharton finds for “slutty” is amazing), everything Newland’s fiance is not.
 He quickly announces his engagement to their families, figuring that the declaration would “lock him in” and get the Countess out of his head, but (as I’m sure you can guess) it does diddly-squat to temper his arousal.

 The Countess announces that she wants to divorce her husband, and her family freaks the fuck out.
 This is the 1870s, after all, so divorce is a very dirty word.
 Newland, being a lawyer and a friend of the family (a cousin-in-law to be, ahem!), is charged with convincing her to just stay married to the creepy old Polish guy that beat her and locked her in a closet (or something like that, the reasons for the marital discord aren’t made all that clear).
 Newland manages to convince her, but it’s tough going; he keeps getting distracted by his boner.

 When he finally gets his hand off it, he marries May, but (surprise, surprise) he’s fucking miserable.
 He works up the nerve to leave her, with a view to following the Countess back to Europe, but when he tries to do his “it’s not you, it’s me” speech, May interrupts him and tells him she’s pregnant.
-And the Countess knows – May told her a couple of weeks ago (even though she “wasn’t sure” – I guess they didn’t have early-detection pee sticks back then?).
+And the Countess knows – May told her a couple of weeks ago.
 The implication, and you might have to read it a couple times over to pick it up, is that May suspected the affair all along and magicked up this pregnancy to put an end to it.

 Newland pretty much just gives up on life at that point, and anything resembling joy.
 He settles in for a lifetime of baby-making and boring New York dinner parties.
 The novel concludes twenty-six years later, after May dies and Newland takes his son to Paris.
 The kid, completely innocently, had heard that his mother’s cousin lived there, and he arranges for them to pay her a visit – the cousin being… the Countess!
 But don’t worry, there’s no romantic reunion happily-ever-after bullshit here; Newland is too chicken to see his former paramour, so he just sends his son up to visit while he waits outside.
 The end.

 “Well, then: is it worth while to risk what may be infinitely disagreeable and painful?
 Think of the newspapers – their vileness!
-It’s all stupid and narrow and unjust – but one can’t make over society.”Page 96
+It’s all stupid and narrow and unjust – but one can’t make over society.”The Age Of Innocence (Page 96)

-Plus, there’s a really interesting dichotomy between the two primary female characters (May and the Countess – the latter being a character I once described as one of the best bad women in fiction).
+Plus, there’s a really interesting Madonna-whore dichotomy between the two primary female characters.
 Of course, upon its initial publication, reader sentiment was pretty heavily weighted in May’s favour.
-After all, she was the good little wife, standing by her man and making babies and all that.
+She was the good little wife, standing by her man and making babies and all that.
 But in the intervening century, the tables have turned, and now she’s often read as a manipulative bitch who basically trapped a man in a loveless marriage through pregnancy.
 She’s the woman all the Men’s Rights Activists warn us about.
 On the other hand, the Countess has become the poster child for The Woman Question and the constraints of gender roles for women in society.
 To be honest, though, I think they’re both alright; Newland is the one who’s deserving of our disdain, the sooky little fuck-boy…

 My favourite Amazon reviews of The Age Of Innocence: